kampro/kampro.github.io/_posts/2019-02-13-ishidden-vs-alpha.md

 	size: (120.0, 30.0)
 ```

-Maybe in the runtime, it acts differently, I removed `redRectangle.isHidden = true` from `setUpViews` and implemented `didTapHideViewButton` selector of the button as follows
+Maybe in the runtime it acts differently, I removed `redRectangle.isHidden = true` from `setUpViews` and implemented `didTapHideViewButton` selector of the button as follows

 {% highlight swift %}
 @objc func didTapHideViewButton(_ sender: Any) {